 The obverse portrays the Temple of Heaven, a UNESCO world heritage site that consists of a complex of religious buildings located in the central parts of Beijing.
 Above the Temple of Heaven is a text in Chinese that means “People’s Republic of China” and inscribed at the bottom is the year of mintage.

-The reverse depicts a large portrait of a Giant Panda bear holding and eating a bamboo shoot.
-The face value of 10 yuan is below the panda bear.
-The weight “1 g” and the gold content marked “Au .999” are inscribed above the portrait.
+The reverse depicts a loving panda bear gently holding a baby panda with beautiful high mountain tops on the background.
+The face value of the coin is on the left and weight “1 g” and the gold content marked “Au .999” are inscribed at the top of the coin.

 Each coin is sealed in original mint soft plastic packaging.